DelaporteRobin/ASPC/README.md

 - display more filters to display informations in the TUI

+- Informations to display when selecting a folder percentage of the project contained in the folder number of items contained in the folder compared to the number of items contained in the project

 > [!WARNING]
 > Pack important informations in a file so the TUI can load / update them quickly!